Oseluoname-Iyobhebhe/Global-Gasoline-Price-Analysis/README.md

 ### Project Overview
-In this project, I scraped data on the price of gasoline by country worldwide to analyze global pricing trends and identify regional disparities.
+In this project, I scraped, cleaned, and analyzed data on the price of gasoline by country worldwide to analyze global pricing trends and identify regional disparities.